 The airport runway is 4,800 feet long and suitable for small aircraft landing.
-In order to accommodate small jet aircraft, the runway would need to be extended to 5,000 feet.
-However, the expansion of the physical boundaries of the airport facility would require approval by the Morongo Band of Mission Indians since it borders on reservation lands.
+In order to accommodate small jet aircraft, the runway would need to be extended to 5,280 feet.
+However, the expansion of the physical boundaries of the airport facility will require approval by the Morongo Band of Mission Indians since it borders on reservation lands, as well as Federal approvals.
 According to city staff, the airport currently costs more than \$250,000 annually to maintain operations and the City Council has been working on closing the airport for about 20 years.